 Genuine academic institutions, even e-learning centers, have genuine accreditations.
 There are regional accreditation authorities within the US that accredit educational institutions within their jurisdictions.
 SACS for example is one that covers universities and colleges in the southeastern states.
 These types of accreditations give a college or university a higher reputation.
 They’re often favored in the work place over qualifications from non-accredited institutions.
 Attending an accredited online institution can also make it easier to get a student loan because these facilities tend to rank higher with lenders than those that don’t.
 So always check the accreditations of any education provider you’re considering.

 Educational qualifications are another important consideration.
 These are an indication the institution is competent to offer the training it does.
 As an online service provider it must also have the infrastructure in place to support distance learning.
+You can study a master program in Singapore during this period.

 Quality And Relevance Of Curriculum